New algorithms for solving stochastic games

-In the late 60's, Blackwell and Ferguson \cite{BF68} considered a particular stochastic game, the so-called ``Big Match'', with \emph{limiting average} payoff.
-That is, instead of considering a discounted average of the stage rewards, they considered the limit, as $T$ goes to infinity, of the Cesaro mean of the stage rewards of the first $T$ stages.
-The existence of the value for this game, and its equality to $\lim_{\la\to 0}v_\la$ was established, for this example.
-Their result was then extended in the 70's by Kohlberg \cite{kohlberg74} to the class of absorbing games, that is, to stochastic games for which the state can change at most once during the game.
-The convergence of the discounted values, as $\la$ vanishes, for (general) stochastic games was obtained by Bewley and Kohlberg \cite{BK76}, building on Shapley's characterisation of the discounted values and on Tarski-Seidenberg elimination theorem from semi-algebraic geometry.
-The existence of the value for limit average stochastic games, and its equality to $\lim_{\la\to 0}v_\la$, was obtained by Mertens and Neyman \cite{MN81}.
-Three alternative proofs of the convergence of $v_\la$ as $\la$ vanishes were established in \cite{SCFV97,OB14, AOB18a}.
-In addition to the convergence, Attia and Oliu-Barton \cite{AOB18a} provides a new characterisation of the discounted values and, for the first time, a characterisation for the limit values.
-Further robustness results were also obtained in \cite{NS10, ziliotto16, OBZ18}.
+In his seminal paper, Shapley \cite{shapley53} defined stochastic and proved that these games have a $\la$-discounted value for each $\la \in(0,1]$, and that both players have optimal stationary strategies, that is, strategies that depend only on the current state.
+Furthermore, a characterization was obtained for the vector of values $v_\la$, as the unique fixed point of an operator from $\R^n$ to $\R^n$ which is contracting for the $L^\infty$ norm.
+Blackwell and Ferguson \cite{BF68} considered a particular stochastic game, the so-called ``Big Match'', and proved that the existence of the value and the equality to $\lim_{\la\to 0}v_\la=v$.
+Their result was then extended by Kohlberg \cite{kohlberg74} to the class of absorbing games, that is, a class of stochastic games in which there is at most one transition between states.
+For general stochastic games, the convergence of the discounted values, as $\la$ goes to 0, was proved by Bewley and Kohlberg \cite{BK76}, building on Shapley's characterization of the discounted values and on Tarski-Seidenberg elimination theorem from semi-algebraic geometry.
+The existence of the value and the equality $v=\lim_{\la\to 0}v_\la$, were proved by Mertens and Neyman \cite{MN81}.
+An explicit characterization of the value was recently obtained by Attia and Oliu-Barton \cite{AOB18a}.